devilry/devilry-django/docs/testsuite.rst

 This runner uses fnmatch (shell patterns) to exclude and include testcases.
 Excludes and includes are configured in the ``TEST_FILTER``-setting, and the defaults are configured in ``devilry_settings.default_settings.TEST_FILTER``.
-The patterns matches against the full python path to each testcase (the module path + the class name).
+The patterns matches against the full python path to each testcase (the module path + the class name + method name).

 When you specify a testcase or app manually, ``TEST_FILTER`` is ignored.
 So you can, for example, still run the djangorestframework tests with::